Schur Functors and Categorified Plethysm: Introduction

 There are various ways to categorify the concept of rig.
 Since our goal is to study Schur functors and some related classical topics in representation theory, we shall fix a field $k$ of characteristic zero and define a `2-rig' to be a symmetric monoidal Cauchy complete linear category.
 In more detail: \begin{defn} A \define{linear category} is an essentially small category enriched over $\Vect$, the category of vector spaces over $k$.
 A \define{linear functor} is a $\Vect$-enriched functor between linear categories.
 A linear category is \define{Cauchy complete} when it has biproducts and all idempotents split.
 A \define{symmetric monoidal linear category} is a linear category with a symmetric monoidal structure for which the tensor product is bilinear on hom-spaces.
 A \define{2-rig} is a symmetric monoidal linear category that is also Cauchy complete. \end{defn}

 In language perhaps more familiar to algebraists, a linear category is Cauchy complete when it has finite direct sums and any idempotent endomorphism has a cokernel.
-In this definition of 2-rig we do not need to impose a rule saying that the tensor product preserves biproducts and splittings of idempotents in each argument, since this is automatic: these are `absolute' colimits for linear categories, meaning they are preserved by any linear functor.
-This absoluteness is one of the virtues of demanding only Cauchy completeness rather a larger class of colimits.
+In the definition of 2-rig, we do not need to impose a rule saying that the tensor product preserves biproducts and splittings of idempotents in each argument since this is automatic: these are `absolute' colimits for linear categories, meaning they are preserved by any linear functor.
+This understanding of absolute colimits for linear categories has been folklore at least since Lawvere first wrote about Cauchy completeness \cite{lawvere1973metric}, but details can be found in \cite[Cor.\ 4.22]{LackTendas}.

-With this definition, $\Schur$ turns out to be the free 2-rig on one generator.
+With our definition of 2-rig, $\Schur$ turns out to be the free 2-rig on one generator.
 Many other important categories are also 2-rigs: \begin{itemize} \item the category $\Fin\Vect$ of finite-dimensional vector spaces over $k$, \item the category of representations of any group on finite-dimensional vector spaces, \item the category of finite-dimensional $G$-graded vector spaces for any group $G$, \item the category of bounded chain complexes of finite-dimensional vector spaces, \item the category of finite-dimensional super vector spaces, \item for $k = \mathbb{R}$ or $\mathbb{C}$, the category of finite-dimensional vector bundles over any topological space, or smooth vector bundles over any smooth manifold, \item the category of algebraic vector bundles over any algebraic variety over $k$, \item the category of coherent sheaves of finite-dimensional vector spaces over any algebraic variety (or scheme or algebraic stack) over $k$. \end{itemize} Some of these categories are abelian, but categories of vector bundles are typically not.
 They are still Cauchy complete, and this is another reason we develop our theory at this level of generality.

 There is a 2-category of 2-rigs, denoted $\TRig$, and we define a \define{2-birig} to be a 2-rig $\B$ such that the 2-functor $\TRig(\B, -) \maps \TRig \to \CCat$ is equipped with a lift to a 2-functor $\Phi_\B$ taking values in 2-rigs: